NASA Infrared Telescope Facility: MIRSI

-MIRSI is a 2.2 to 25 µm thermal infrared imaging camera with grism spectrographic capability.
-MIRSI was built by Boston University and is now based at the IRTF.
-It is the only facility instrument that is cooled by liquid Helium, and the only instrument that uses the chopping mode of the secondary mirror.
+MIRSI is a 2.2 to 25 μm thermal infrared imaging camera with grism spectrographic capability.
+MIRSI was built by Boston University and upgraded by IRTF staff.
+The optics operate at 20k and the 320x240 Si:As BIB detector at 5K with cooling from a Sumitomo closed-cycle cooler.
 MIRSI has a selection of broad-band and narrow-band filters, as well as a CVF.
+MOC is a CCD camera fed by a dichroic in MIRSI.
+Simultaneous visible and MIR photometry with MOC and MIRSI is used to measure asteroid albedos and hence sizes.

 MORIS

 MORIS (MIT Optical Rapid Imaging System) s a high-speed, visible-wavelength camera for use on IRTF using an electron multiplying CCD.
 MORIS is mounted on the side window of SpeX, and is fed by the internal cold dichroic in SpeX.
 The design is based on POETS (Portable Occultation, Eclipse, and Transit Systems), which were developed by a collaboration between MIT and Williams College.
 MORIS is available for open use on IRTF and its user interface has been converted to the IRTF standard interface.
 In addition to visible light photometry, MORIS is also used as a visible light guider for SpeX, allowing guiding on targets as faint as V=20.
 The guiding software includes atmospheric dispersion correction to move the visible light guide box to keep the IR image on the SpeX slit.